bfarago/upp_TestVisa/README.md

 --------

 Planned Instruements to add soon:
- - DC Power supply
- - Function generator
+ - Function generator (I will test on Rigol funcgen)
  - Oscilloscope (?)

+Instruement types added:
+ - DC Power supply (tested with Rohde&Schwartz HMP2020)
+ - DMM (tested with Keysight 3446xA)

 Todos:
  - Measurement ranges shall be updated by methode and instrument. (?)